 Please note: As weather conditions are unpredictable in this region, the road to Glacier National Park can close unexpectedly at any time of year.
 Your Program Director will arrange an alternate day itinerary if that is the case.

-Travel north to Banff today, departing after breakfast.
+Travel north toward Banff today, departing after breakfast.
 The site of Canada's oldest national park, Banff is nestled in a charming valley dominated by high mountains.

 Choose a spot for lunch on your own in Fort Steele Heritage Town, a restored 1890s mining boomtown that is still alive with the sights and sounds of frontier life.
 Feel the rhythm of Western life through the town's scripted street dramas by joining tours aboard horse-drawn wagons, or by listening to costumed townsfolk in lively debate over the controversies of their day.

-Continue on to Banff, arriving at the hotel late this afternoon.
+Continue on and arrive at your hotel in Canmore late this afternoon, a town which is just a short drive away from Banff and will serve as your base of exploration for the next few days.
 Dinner is on your own this evening, and your Program Director can offer suggestions on nearby restaurants.

 This morning, discover Banff National Park, Canada’s first and most popular national park and a UNESCO World Heritage Site.
 Your panoramic tour along the Tunnel Mountain Drive loop takes you to many of the park's scenic highlights, including Lake Minnewanka, Two Jack Lake, and the curiously shaped hoodoos—spires of eroded limestone and sandstone.

 The rest of the day is yours in Banff.
-Arrive at your hotel in time for lunch on your own—perhaps strolling down Banff Avenue, the main street of this quaint town lined with boutiques and restaurants.
-Visit the Whyte Museum, uncovering the history here (Banff was created in 1885) through a collection of pieces and archived photographs.
+Perhaps you'll stroll down Banff Avenue, the main street of this quaint town lined with boutiques and restaurants, or visit the Whyte Museum, uncovering the history here (Banff was created in 1885) through a collection of pieces and archived photographs.
 Walk to Bow Falls, a short but dramatic convergence of Spray and Bow rivers.
 Or continue your explorations in Banff National Park with recommendations from your Program Director, witnessing the distinct blue hue of Peyto Lake or setting off on one of the varied hiking trails.

-This morning, visit the Buffalo Nations Luxton Museum.
+This morning, visit the Buffalo Nations Museum in Banff.
 Dedicated to the First Nations people, indigenous people who inhabited the Northern Plains and Canadian Rockies before the arrival of the Europeans, this museum spotlights their proud heritage and rich culture with a wide-ranging collection of arts, artifacts, and ceremonial pieces.